 Once I’ve put in the conditioner, I leave it in for about three minutes while scrubbing the rest of my bod – currently there’s a lot of tattoo exfoliation going on – and then comb it through using this very afro comb, from Boots.
 This moment – in the shower, hair wet and full of conditioner – is the only time I ever brush or comb my hair.
 Very important.

-I blot what my mother would call the “big wet” from my hair using a towel.
-I don’t rub my hair, and I quite literally put the towel on my hair for 30 seconds.
+I blot what my mother would call the “big wet” from my hair with a towel.
+I don’t rub my hair at all; the towel goes on the hair for about 30 seconds.

 Then, while my hair is still soaking wet – but not quite dripping – I put in my products.
 I find that, if I towel-dry my hair any more than this, it starts to frizz up.
 So, for me, it’s important to put the product in while it’s still really, really wet.